adityapande-1995/DSA/README.md

 4. N rooks and N Queens problem on a NxN chess board
 5. knight walk : DFS and BFS based approach for moving a knight from one point to other on a NxN chess board
 6. Linked lists : Traverse, pushback/front, insert/delete nodes
-7. Trees : BST (insertion, pre/post/inorder, level order traversal)
+7. Trees : BST (insertion, pre/post/in/level order traversal)

 ## To do
 * Merge sort, quick sort